 Resilience Model for Schools

-EHCAP Ltd is working collaboratively with Somerset County Council and Somerset CCG developing Mindful Emotion Coaching in Somerset - this is a programme in which staff, parents, children and young people learn about the neuroscience of early brain development, the effects of toxic stress and the crucial importance of responsive relationships throughout infancy, childhood and into adulthood and build core life skills in empathy through simple and easy to replicate psycho education tools such as Dan Siegel’s Hand Model Metaphor for brain function and John Gottman’s Emotion Coaching.
+EHCAP Ltd is working collaboratively with Somerset County Council and Somerset CCG developing Mindful Emotion Coaching in Somerset - this is a programme in which staff, parents, children and young people learn about the neuroscience of early brain development, the effects of toxic stress and the crucial importance of responsive relationships throughout infancy, childhood and into adulthood.
+We build core life skills in empathy through simple and easy to replicate psycho education tools such as Dan Siegel’s Hand Model Metaphor for brain function and John Gottman’s Emotion Coaching.

 Mindful Emotion Coaching is most effective when embedded in a whole school approach which includes parents and the local community -take a look at the approach used by Avishayes Primary School, Chard written up on page 18 of our Somerset Emotion Coaching Project Report 2017 .
 The key learning from Avishayes is that responsive relationships are modelled by the Senior Leadership Team and emotional wellbeing and academic achievement are given equal importance in the school as a whole - the school mission statement is on page 5 of The Avishayes Prospectus.
-Support Services in Education (SSE) provided Emotion Intelligence training for staff at Avishayes and will do the same in our two immersion schools this year- Dunster First School and Milborne Port Primary School.
-The SSE SEMH Toolkit for schools and The Brighton and Hove Whole School Approach .
+Support Services in Education (SSE) provided Emotion Literacy training for staff at Avishayes and will do the same in our two immersion schools this year- Dunster First School and Milborne Port Primary School.
+Other useful documents : The SSE SEMH Toolkit for schools and The Brighton and Hove Whole School Approach .